ffekirnew/shades-cast/backend/README.md

     sudo apt install python3
     sudo apt install python3-pip

-### 3. Start the PostgreSQL database and configure it to set the password for the user postgres 'admin' and create the database 'podcasts':
+### 3. Start the PostgresSQL database and configure it to set the password for the user postgres 'admin' and create the database 'podcasts':
-To start postgre:
+To start postgres:

     sudo service postgresql start